jutge-org/jutge-quizzes-toolkit/README.md

     file: question1
     score: 30
   - title: Question 2
-    file: question1
+    file: question2
     score: 70
 ```

 Each quiz must pe provided with a title, a statement and a list of questions.
 Each question has a title, a file and a score.
 The score of all the questions in a quiz must add 100 points.
-The file of a question must be the name of the `.yml` file that describes it.
+The `file` of a question must be the name of the `.yml` file that describes it.
 In this example we must have a `question1.yml` and a `question2.yml` in the same directory as our `quiz.yml`.

 ### Questions
 Each question is described in a `questionName.yml` file.
 This file must specify a `text` for the statement.
 Any text in the question can be generated randomly using python language.
 A `questionName.py` file can be created for each question, and the value of variables after the execution of the script will be swapped for expressions like ``` `$a + $b` ``` in the `questionName.yml` file, where `a` and `b` are variables defined in `questionName.py`.

 > Check the demo directory for more examples and uses of this feature.

 The other mandatory attribute is the `type` of the question, which can be described in the following way: